MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 # Run attended and unattended desktop flows

 After you've created and tested a desktop flow, you can run it from an event, schedule, or button.
-To make this functionality possible, add your desktop flow to an [automated flow](../get-started-logic-flow.md), a [instant flow](../introduction-to-button-flows.md), a [scheduled flow](../run-scheduled-tasks.md), or a [business process flow](../business-process-flows-overview.md).
+To make this functionality possible, add your desktop flow to an [automated flow](../get-started-logic-flow.md), an [instant flow](../introduction-to-button-flows.md), a [scheduled flow](../run-scheduled-tasks.md), or a [business process flow](../business-process-flows-overview.md).

 ## Prerequisites

 > [!IMPORTANT]
-> Gateways for desktop flows are now deprecated except for China region.
+> Gateways for desktop flows are now deprecated except for the China region.
 Switch to our machine-management capabilities.
 [Learn more](manage-machines.md#switch-from-gateways-to-direct-connectivity)

 - To trigger desktop flows through Power Automate, you have to use [machines](manage-machines.md) or [machine groups](manage-machine-groups.md).
 Machines are physical or virtual devices that are used to automate desktop processes.
 Machine groups allow you to organize multiple machines together to help distribute your automation workload.

    As an alternative to the machines, you can use the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409).
 The gateway is an enterprise-grade secure connection between Power Automate and your device.

-- If you use the on-premises data gateway to trigger desktop flows, you also need to [setup a desktop flow connection](install.md#setup-desktop-flows-connections-and-machine-credentials).
+- If you use the on-premises data gateway to trigger desktop flows, you also need to [set up a desktop flow connection](install.md#setup-desktop-flows-connections-and-machine-credentials).

 - A work or school account.

    >[!IMPORTANT]
-   >You must use the same work or school account to set up the gateway, to sign into Power Automate, and to log into your Windows device.
+   >You must use the same work or school account to set up the gateway, to sign in to Power Automate, and to sign in to your Windows device.

 ## Run desktop flows unattended or attended

 When you create desktop flows, you run them either in **attended** or **unattended** mode.
 Unattended is best for applications that don't need human supervision.

-When Power Automate runs in unattended mode, it automatically signs into the target devices that run Windows 10, Windows 11, Windows Server 2016, Windows Server 2019, or Windows Server 2022.
+When Power Automate runs in unattended mode, it automatically signs in to the target devices that run Windows 10, Windows 11, Windows Server 2016, Windows Server 2019, or Windows Server 2022.
 Once the automation completes, Power Automate signs out from the device and reports its activity.

 When Power Automate runs in attended mode, it uses an existing Windows user session.

 When you add a desktop flow to a cloud flow, you can choose whether you want your desktop flow to run attended or unattended.
-Here are some key differences between attended and unattended runs:
+The following sections describe key differences between unattended and attended runs.

 ### Unattended mode